Donald Trump Impeachment: 62,028 More Signatures Required For His Removal?

 — josh ruben (@joshruben) February 8, 2017

-Apparently, this is not the only online petition that has asked the Congress for Donald Trump’s impeachment.
+Apparently, this is not the only online petition that has asked Congress for Donald Trump’s impeachment.

 Another website, ImpeachDonaldTrumpNow.com has already crossed 931,353 signatures and has asked the House Committee to investigate further.

-The website has written following grounds that may lead to the president’s removal from the office.
+The website has written the following grounds that may lead to the president’s removal from the office.

 - President Trump’s personal and business holdings in the United States creates conflicts of interest.
 “Some of these business arrangements violate the U.S. Constitution’s Foreign Emoluments Clause,” it says.

-- Trump Organization’s extensive business dealings with other government that violates the foreign emoluments ban.
+- Trump Organization’s extensive business dealings with other government violate the foreign emoluments ban.
 It reads, “He did not divest his business operations before the inauguration, he has been violating the Foreign Emoluments Clause since the moment he took office.”

 The website’s attorney Ron Fein recently said the following.